openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 * Target (`tgt`) - previous token (for the first time it is `START_TOKEN` ) Second model is being executed until current decoded token is `END_TOKEN` or length of the formula is less then `--max_formula_len` producing one token per each decode step.

+The demo application takes an input with the help of the `-i` argument.
+This could be:

+* Path to a single image
+* Path to a folder with images
+> In this Case non-interactive mode would be triggered.
+This means that demo will run the model over the input image(s) and will try to predict the formula.
+The output would be stored in the console or in the output file (if specified)
+* Integer identifier of the device (e.g. web-camera), typically 0.
+* Path to a video (.avi, .mp4, etc)
-As input, the demo application takes a path to a folder with images or a path to a single image file with a command-line argument `-i`.
-Another possible option is interactive mode, which will be explained in detail later.
+> This will trigger interactive mode, which would be explained in detail later.

 ### Non-interactive mode
 Non-interactive mode assumes that demo processes inputs sequentially.